 🔼The name Oholah in the Bible

 The name Oholah occurs only in Ezekiel's parable of the two sisters.
 The Word of the Lord came to Ezekiel and explained, "There were two women, daughters of one mother, and they played the harlot in Egypt".
-The name of the elder of the two was Oholah, and she represented Samaria.
-The younger He called Oholibah, and she represented Jerusalem (Ezekiel 23:4).
+The name of the oldest of the two was Oholah, and she represented Samaria.
+The youngest he called Oholibah, and she represented Jerusalem (Ezekiel 23:4).

 🔼Etymology of the name Oholah

 The name Oholah consists of the feminine pronominal suffix ה (meaning her) and the noun אהל ('ohel), meaning tent:

 The unused verb אהל ('ahal) appears to have described the formation of a deliberate and artificial societal hub for the explicit purpose of exchanging thoughts and forming language and cultural expressions.

 In such hubs, minds could both be honed and made to merge into great synergic entities such as widespread standardized language.
 The ancients created massive hubs such as the one found at Göbekli Tepe long before the agricultural revolution took place.
 The obvious purpose of those centers was to create shared wisdom.